ryanrotz/interview-questions/readme.md

 ** I love the 'hands on' aspect of coding, that I get to build something.
 I love architecture and the idea of creating and building something that people use and will make their lives better.

-* What is a recent technical challenge you experienced and how did you solve it?
+* What is a recent technical challenge you experienced and how did you solve it (demonstrate your resourcefulness and self-sufficiency)?
+** Coding challenge: tried different approaches, tested in Terminal ** Issues with Ionic.
+Google it, stack overflow, forums, ask a fellow developer.

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+** Naming conventions -- do the function names make sense?
+** Are there clear comments to help future devs who work on the code?
+** Has the auth been tested for holes?
+Has the code been tested at all?
+** What's the user story (UI)?
+** How many clicks does it take for the user to accomplish their goal?
+** What is the runtime and runspace?
+How many resources/memory and time does it take to process?

 * Talk about your preferred development environment.
+** Apple, Sublime, have terminal windows open to catch errors, Chrome developer tools

 * Which version control systems are you familiar with?
-** I use Git for version control.
+(READ UP ON GIT VS SVN) ** I use Git for version control.
 Version control records the changes you make to documents over time so you can revisit them later.
+(TALK ABOUT HOW YOU'VE USED IT) I've used it in group projects, hackathons, and individually.
+I try to make commits every day.

 * Can you describe your workflow when you create a web page?
-**
+** Create a plan, figure out which technologies to use, set up a git repo, open up sublime, create basic html, set up routes and database if necessary, work on the core functionality, then styling, and testing.

 * If you have 5 different stylesheets, how would you best integrate them into the site?
-** compress them into one rather than using @import, which loads sequentially and causes slow page loading.
+** If all the stylesheets are needed on all the pages, compress them into one rather than using @import, which loads sequentially and causes slow page loading.
+Or just include the stylesheet on the view that's needed.

 * Can you describe the difference between progressive enhancement and graceful degradation?
+** How your app works on newer/older browsers.
+What's the baseline?
+Different approaches.
 ** Graceful degredation starts with the most recent technology

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).
 ** Loop through images in an array, use setTimeout.

 * If you could master one technology this year, what would it be?
+** React / React Native

 * Explain the importance of standards and standards bodies.
 ** WC3 is standards bodies
 ** Standards are important because if they make it easier for other people to follow your code and everyone to be on the same page.
+** A set of guidelines that everyone can adhere to

 ## HTML Questions